sowjanya-ck/Quiz-using-MERN/README.md

+It's a multiple choice quiz based on MERN technologies.
+User has to answer 10 questions.
+After the user chooses an option for a particular question, he can move on to the next question.
-It's a multiple choice quiz.There will be lifelines similar to the ones in KBC.
-Previous high scores will be stored and displayed.Questions and answers will be stored in the database.
+Questions and answers will be stored in the database.
+After answering 10 questions, the game ends.
+The score will be displayed.
+Along with the scores, all the correct answers for the questions answered by user will also be displayed.